Browse Policies & Filtering

 AD group policy is layered on top of device profiles.
 The profile sets a default policy; AD groups override it for matching users.

-- Toggle Enable User Policies on.
+- Click Edit profile, then toggle Enable User Policies on.

 - Save.